Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

 * `logComparison` will allow you to receive more log output regarding what is being tested during comparison runs
 * `getAllBenchmarks`, `getBenchmarksByFingerprint`, `getBenchmarksByVersion`, `getBenchmarksByMode`, are different ways to access the benchmarks stored in `Java Maps`
+* `getRecentlyBenchmarkedModes` will allow you to grab the modes benchmarked by the passed fingerprint and the version (currentVersion).
+It grabs from myBenchmarks which contains benchmark information from only your recent report (not including fetched information).
 * `getCurrentVerison` and `getPreviousVersion` are methods that return version Strings of the fingerprint being compared.
 Current Version represents the current version of the fingerprint being benchmarked, and previous version will be passed back as the most previous version found in the fingerprint fetch based on dot notation.
 It is possible previous version returns null.
 * `compareScores` is a generalized compare method which collects information from the command line flag arguments to decide which comparison method to run, for more specific comparisons, you can use the functions below
 * `compareDelta` and `compareSD` are specific compare methods you can call with your scores that run all calculations behind the